klml/msgsplit/README.md

 * The browser generates the key for the message, if your browsers [Math.random](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Math/math.random) is compromised, everything is worthless.
 * Only the transmitted message is encrypted.
 The receiver is not authenticated.
 The first one who receives the link, has the message.

+## discalimer

+Only transmit messages that can get disclosed (inital passwords, etc ) Do not use msgsplit for current used passwords.
+If the hyperlink gets stolen, this message is disclosed.

 ## demo

 Working demo, you can use it, but there is no safety guarantee!